JayKob141/GolangCodes/register-api/README.md

+Very simple API

-An api for register in and out people
+An api for register enter and leave dates of users